rudymatela/leancheck/README.md

 	take 5 (list :: [(Int,Int)]) -- > [(0,0),(0,1),(1,0),(0,-1),(1,1)]

-The list function can be used to debug your custom instances.
-For recursive types, take care with the order of the constructors or your listing function might become non-terminating: put non-recursive constructors first.
+The `list` function can be used to debug your custom instances.
+For recursive types, take care with the order of the constructors or your listing function might become non-terminating: put non-recursive constructors first in your listing definition.

 More information / extra functions
 ----------------------------------

-`Listable` class instances are very customizable: check source comments or haddock documentation for details.
+`Listable` class instances are more customizable than what is described here: check source comments or haddock documentation for details.

 Building / Installing